sergioprates/kindxt/README.md

 Run the command without the --create-cluster parameter and the reinstall will happen.

+## How to add new chart?

+1. Create a new folder inside the directory charts
+2. Create a class that inherit IHelmChart and HelmChartBase
+3. Implement the methods and create a config file with the default configurations
+4. Create a port mapping in the class Ports.
+The number of the node port should be incremental
+5. Update the readme with the parameters, default url user and password if apply
+6. Open a pull request

 ## Roadmap

 1. Log the ports opened in install action